Orewa Activities and Attractions You Can’t Miss!

 6. Check Out the Art Galleries

 Get inspired at the two art galleries of Orewa.
-The Estuary Arts Centre features regular exhibitions from world-class artists of all genres, as well as art, pottery, mosaic and 3D art classes.
+The Estuary Arts Centre hosts regular exhibitions from world-class artists of all genres, as well as art, pottery, mosaic and 3D art classes.
 You might also want to take advantage of their cafe and gift shop.
 Another option is the Marshall Gallery, which incorporates a stunning art gallery and boutique homeware store.
-If you can’t get enough of Orewa’s art scenery, do an art trail from Orewa by travelling to galleries and sculpture trails in Warkworth and Snells Beach and up to Matakana.
+For those wanting to expand their Art excursion, drive 25 minutes to galleries and sculpture trails in Warkworth and Snells Beach and up to Matakana

-Once you arrive in Orewa, you can’t help but want to stick around for longer, which is easily done with the selection of motels and backpacker lodges within a five-minute walk of the town centre and beach.
-Plus, Orewa has an ever-growing number of holiday homes and Airbnb options, many with sea views and within easy reach of facilities and services.
-For instance, the Nautilus Ramada provides a one-stop holiday option in the heart of the town with a pool, gymnasium, ocean views and restaurants at the foot of the building, while the Orewa Beach Holiday Park is absolute beachfront with fabulous cabins and glamping tents.
+Once you arrive in Orewa, you can’t help but want to stay for longer.
+There is a selection of motels, lodges and backpackers within a five-minute walk of the town centre and beach.
+Plus, Orewa has an ever-increasing number of holiday homes and Airbnb options, many with sea views and within easy reach of facilities and services.
+For instance, the Nautilus Ramada provides a one-stop holiday option in the heart of the town and has multiple facilities such as a pool, gymnasium and uninterrupted ocean views.
+The Orewa Beach Holiday Park is absolute beachfront with fabulous cabins and glamping tents.
 Check out more accommodation options on the Orewa Airbnb page (and don’t forget your free $50 Airbnb credit on us)!

-Being flat and beside a stunning beach, Orewa can’t help but be a perfect location for events and markets – of which there are many to choose from year-round.
-The town has a comprehensive schedule of free community events from November to April suitable for all ages and cultures.
-Regular year-round markets feature local stallholders showcasing a huge range of locally made crafts, clothes, gifts and produce, which include the weekly farmers market on Sundays, 8am to 12.30pm, and the Orewa Artisan Market on the second and last Sunday of each month from 8.30am to 1pm.
+Being flat and beside a stunning beach, Orewa is the perfect location for events and markets – of which there are many to choose from year-round.
+The town has a comprehensive schedule of free community events from November to April offering fun for all ages and cultures.
+Regular year-round markets feature local stallholders showcasing locally made crafts, clothes, gifts and produce.
+Markets include the weekly farmers market on Sundays, 8am to 12.30pm, and the Orewa Artisan Market on the second and last Sunday of each month from 8.30am to 1pm.

 9. Visit the Shakespear and Wenderholm Regional Parks

-At the tip of the Whangaparaoa Peninsula, Shakespear Regional Park has a number of walks taking you to sheltered bays, through bush remnants, to clifftop lookouts and through farmland.
+Situated at the farthest tip of the Whangaparaoa Peninsula, Shakespear Regional Park has a number of walking trails taking you through bushland and rolling meadows up to sheltered bays and clifftop lookouts.
 The park offers sweeping views across the coast and the Hauraki Gulf.
-Alternatively, the Wenderholm Regional Park sits at the mouth of the picturesque Puhoi River surrounded by forested headlands.
+Alternatively, Wenderholm Regional Park sits at the mouth of the picturesque Puhoi River surrounded by forested headlands.
 Stroll through hectares of greenery surrounded by beaches, scenery, walkways and stunning views or relax, paddle, kayak, swim, snorkel or SUP – there’s ample space for everyone.
 Note that all regional parks are designated as sanctuaries for wildlife, so no fishing is permitted.

 10. Go on an Amazing Day Trip

-There are multiple day trip possibilities well within an hour’s easy drive of Orewa, including golfing at Gulf Harbour, sculpture trails, wine trails, hiking in regional parks, cycling, indoor skiing and more!
-One of our favourite types of day trips is catching the Fullers ferry across the adjacent Hauraki Gulf to the islands of Tiritiri Matangi for birds and flora and fauna, Kawau Island for history and crystal clear waters, Waiheke Island for wine trails and stunning beaches, or challenge yourself and climb the largest of Auckland’s 48 volcanic cones – the majestic Rangitoto Island.
+There are multiple day trip opportunities well within an hour’s easy drive of Orewa, including golfing at Gulf Harbour, sculpture trails, wine trails, hiking in regional parks, cycling, indoor skiing and more!
+One of our favourite types of day trips is catching the Fullers ferry across the Hauraki Gulf to the islands of Tiritiri Matangi for birds and flora and fauna, Kawau Island for history and crystal clear waters, Waiheke Island for wine trails and stunning beaches, or challenge yourself and climb the largest of Auckland’s 48 volcanic cones – the majestic Rangitoto Island.
 Find out more about these islands in our The 10 Best Islands in Auckland to Visit.
-However, if you want to stick to dry land, take a road trip to the west coast, about a 45-minute drive from Orewa, to the black sand surf beaches of Muriwai, Piha and more as listed in Where to Find Black Sand Beaches in Auckland.
+If you prefer to stick to dry land, take a 45-minute road trip to the west coast to the black sand surf beaches of Muriwai, and Piha and many more as listed in Where to Find Black Sand Beaches in Auckland.